Sparky101-2/autorun360/README.md

 While working on this, I was also developing edge-scanner — the two projects evolved side by side, and [edge-scanner](https://github.com/Sparky101-2/edge-scanner) turned out to be an indispensable part of making this one possible.

-Appreciate you checking this out — if it helped, please drop a thanks in the comment section!
+Appreciate you checking this out — if it helped, [please drop a thanks here](https://saythanks.io/to/Sparky101-2)!

 ## Keywords (for search matching)